Table of Contents

 The Click-through rate doesn’t just apply to SERPs.
 It applies to anything in the digital marketing world where your goal is to get users to click, including social media posts or Google ads.

 It also includes internal links on your website (links from one page on your website to another page on your website).
-It’s a way of measuring conversions — the percentage of people who are taking an action you want them to take (in this case, clicking on a link).
+It’s a way of measuring conversions — the percentage of people taking an action you want them to take (in this case, clicking on a link).